-It is important to understand that even if a person is innocent of a crime, the Court of Appeal cannot formally declare that person to be innocent.
-The reason for the Court’s inability to make such a declaration is grounded in policy and jurisdiction: declaring a person innocent would effectively create two classes of people, those found to be factually innocent and those who simply benefited from the presumption of innocence and the requirement of proof beyond a reasonable doubt.
-See the 2007 case of R. v.
-Mullins-Johnson, 228 C.C.C.
-(3d) 505 for further details.
+It is important to understand that even if a person is innocent of a crime, the Court of Appeal cannot declare that person to be innocent.
+The reason for the Court’s inability to do so is grounded in policy and jurisdiction.

 - Go to the Supreme Court of Canada, the country’s highest court; or

 - Submit a s.
 696.1 application to the Minister of Justice on the basis that the case represents a miscarriage of justice.